Dunwoody’s High Street gains new development partner, says construction to begin next year

-The long dormant High Street mixed-use development spanning eight million square feet and including 3,000 residential units planned for Perimeter Center in Dunwoody has a new real estate partner.
-Plans are to break ground in 2019, but how a moratorium in place until April on apartment applications and construction may affect those plans is not clear.
+The long dormant High Street mixed-use development including 3,000 residential units planned for Perimeter Center in Dunwoody has a new real estate partner with plans to break ground next year.
+But how a moratorium on apartment construction in place until April may affect those plans is not clear.

+North American Properties announced in a Nov.
+29 press release it was teaming up with High Street property owner GID to develop “High Street Atlanta” on nearly 40 acres at Perimeter Center Park and Hammond Drive near the Dunwoody MARTA station.
+As part of the announcement, NAP said a groundbreaking is expected in late 2019.
+The press release states the project is a transit-oriented development and would include 10 city blocks designed around a pedestrian-friendly grid spanning 8 million square feet.

-The announced joint venture between GID, owner of the High Street property, and North American Properties comes days after the City Council implemented a six-month moratorium on multi-unit construction.
-GID had also submitted the site to the state to be considered as part of its Amazon second headquarters bid, but Amazon announced Nov.
-13 it was splitting its new headquarters between New York and northern Virginia.
+The joint venture comes days after the City Council implemented a six-month moratorium on multi-unit construction including application submissions.
 A March 8 application for a land disturbance permit for the first phase of High Street was also rejected by the city, according to documents obtained via an open records request.
 A new application has not yet been filed, according to city officials.

-North American Properties announced in a Nov.
-29 press release it was teaming up with GID to develop “High Street Atlanta” on nearly 40 acres at Perimeter Center Park and Hammond Drive near the Dunwoody MARTA station.
-As part of the announcement, NAP said a groundbreaking is expected in late 2019.
-The press release states the project is a transit-oriented development and would include 10 city blocks designed around a pedestrian-friendly grid.

 Boston-based GID continues as the primary “master” developer for the project while North American Partners will head up retail leasing, marketing and community engagement, according to the press release.
 NAP will also be in charge of activating the development’s public spaces.